eunjung31/eunjung31.github.io/_projects/4_project.md

 In {% cite choi2022opening %}, we analyzed what phoentic/phonemic information are encoded in wav2vec2.0 variants.
 We are on the way of follow-up studies, so please stay tuned!

-In {% cite huang2024dynamicsuperbphase2collaborativelyexpanding %}, CMU-Linguistics team consist of [Kwanghee Choi](https://kwangheechoi.com), [Kalvin Chang](https://scholar.google.com/citations?user=AtEp3vUAAAAJ&hl=en), and myself, has proposed various d
+In {% cite huang2024dynamicsuperbphase2collaborativelyexpanding %}, CMU-Linguistics team consist of [Kwanghee Choi](https://kwangheechoi.com), [Kalvin Chang](https://scholar.google.com/citations?user=AtEp3vUAAAAJ&hl=en), and myself, has proposed various tasks related to phonetics, phonology, and prosody, focusing on the capabilities of speech foundation models in addressing linguistic theory-based tasks.